SuMythC/DevOps-Game-Deployment/README.md

 ![Pipeline Architecture](https://github.com/user-attachments/assets/4a9f9705-4be8-4520-b636-717ca6bc0af3)

 ## Note

 All the necessary code for setting up Jenkins and Kubernetes, including configuration files and scripts, are provided in this repository.
 Please check the relevant folders for detailed setup instructions.

+This code was sourced from publicly available repositories on GitHub for use in this DevOps project.
+Unfortunately, the exact source and user from whom it was taken are unknown.
+If you recognize the code, please feel free to reach out so I can properly credit the original author.

+Thank you.

 ## Credentials
 The following credentials are needed throughout the setup and integration process: